Applying to College? Here’s Your Stress-Free Guide to Filling Out the FAFSA

 But that’s why we’re here.
 Behold: Your ultimate guide to filling out the FAFSA.

-The form is now available earlier than ever before, starting Oct.
-1 instead of the typical Jan.
-1.
+The form is available starting Oct.
+1 (previously it wasn’t available until Jan.
+1).

-Instead of hurrying to do your taxes in January to be able to submit an accurate FAFSA for the next academic year, the new format allows you to use last year’s tax data.
-So, if you’re filling out your FAFSA this fall, you’ll use your 2017 tax return — or your parents’ tax return if you didn’t have to file taxes in 2017.
+Instead of hurrying to do your taxes in January to be able to submit an accurate FAFSA for the next academic year, the format allows you to use last year’s tax data.
+So, if you’re filling out your FAFSA this fall, you’ll use your 2018 tax return — or your parents’ tax return if you didn’t have to file taxes in 2018.

 The deadline for submitting a FAFSA is still June 30 for the previous academic year beginning July 1.
 If you plan to take a class next summer instead of waiting for the fall semester, be sure to keep this deadline in mind!